Gowri-88/clv-retention-analytics/README.md

 - Evaluates retention scenarios based on incremental CLV preservation
 - Enables prioritization of high-impact customer segments using economic value signals

-This mirrors analytical workflows used in subscription and telecom industries where CLV forecasting guides retention investment and customer strategy.
 ---

 Reproducibility